frozenfrank/jwt-pizza-service/penetrationTests/peerTest.md

 ## Combined summary of learnings

 Through our cross-team penetration testing efforts, we identified several key vulnerabilities in JWT Pizza deployments, including SQL injection vulnerabilities that could compromise menu data and server-side request forgery that allowed order price manipulation.
 While some systems showed robust security measures against common attack vectors, others revealed the need for enhanced input sanitization and server-side validation.
 The testing exercise highlighted the importance of implementing proper input validation, rate limiting for order submissions, and regular security audits.
 These findings led to immediate improvements in our codebase, including enhanced Database.js sanitization and strengthened orderRouter.js validation, ultimately resulting in more secure pizza ordering systems across all deployments.

+Overall, we individually did a good job identifying and preventing attacks against our systems.
+No other exploitable details were found.
+One key lesson is that software security can be achieved with a reasonable degree of confidence just by following the standard best practices.

+## Recommendation

+Other than the items we each fixed, which were few in number, the application overall felt very secure.

+We would recommend using the penetration attempts from current semester students to **expose additional _actual_ vulnerabilities** for students to find or attack next semester.
+Ideas include:
+* Widespread use of string interpolation to enable SQL injection attacks
+* Adjust the default behavior of `database:getUser()` to retrieve the _last_ user with an email rather than the first.
+* Omit the authentication checks from some obscure endpoints.
+I.E. Omit the `authRouter.authenticateToken,` line from the endpoints in the routers.
+* Include sensitive information in standard GET requests like `getFranchises()`.